3juholee/exactdoublecounting/README.md

-# Exact double-counting functional for LDA+DMFT tested on H2 molecule
+# Dynamical mean field theory for diatomic molecules and the exact double counting